 What to do

-– Preheat the oven to 160 degrees c for fanbake, 180 for regular and grease a cake tin.
+– Preheat the oven to 180 degrees c (160 fan force) and grease and line a cake tin with baking paper..
 This makes a pretty big cake so a 25cm or 30cm tin does the job perfectly.

 – Add ALL of the ingredients from the cake section into a mixer, food processor or a bowl (using an electric beater) and mix/blitz/beat until all go the ingredients are combined and the butter is fully incorporated.